On Minimum Maximal Distance-k Matchings: Subclasses of -equipackable graphs

 Then a transversal of $\mathcal{S}(G)$ is by definition a set of simplicial vertices that has exactly one common vertex with every simplicial clique of $G$.

 In \cite{DistPack} the following simple characterization of the class $\mathcal{R}_1$ is obtained:

-\begin{theorem} A graph $G$ satisfies $\rho_1(G) = \rho_2(G)$ if and only if \begin{enumerate} \item[(i)] a set of vertices of $G$ is a maximum 2-packing if and only if it is a transversal of $\mathcal{S}(G)$, and \item[(ii)] for every transversal $P$ of $\mathcal{S}(G)$, the sets $N_G[u]$ for $u$ in $P$ partition $V(G)$. \end{enumerate} \end{theorem}
+\begin{theorem} A graph $G$ satisfies if and only if the following two statements hold: \begin{enumerate} \item[(i)] a subset of $V(G)$ is a maximum $2$-packing if and only if it is a transversal of $\mathcal{S}(G)$, and \item[(ii)] for every transversal $P$ of $\mathcal{S}(G)$, the sets $N_G[u]$ for $u$ in $P$ partition $V(G)$. \end{enumerate} \end{theorem}